 Life has had about 4.5 billion years in which to evolve- this is a very very long time, and quite difficult to visualise and communicate.
 I recently started to crochet, and I found some beautiful patterns for an incredible diversity of animals and plants, so I thought it would be fun to put these two ideas together in a display about the diversity of life, for Hull Science Festival.

 If you would like to download the posters I made for the display, you can find them on Figshare: https://dx.doi.org/10.6084/m9.figshare.3117976.v1.
 One of them contains QR code links to each individual pattern.
-You can see all the things I made for the festival in a collection on Ravelry: http://www.ravelry.com/projects/Onimod and there are pattern links for each there too.
+You can see all the things I made for the festival in a collection on Ravelry: http://www.ravelry.com/projects/Onimod andimage_medium2 there are pattern links for each there too.

 If you are in Hull and would like to learn to crochet, I recommend Babes in the Wool, who are close to the University.
 I also find YouTube incredibly useful, I started with this video, but absolutely love the blogs and video tutorials of Freshstitches and PlanetJune.